AlexanderKlanovets/fruitnet/README.md

 FruitNet is a web application, implemented with Python (Flask framework), which uses a convolutional neural network on the back-end to perform fruit classification.
 The system is able to distinguish 6 classes of fruits: fresh/rotten apples, fresh/rotten oranges and fresh/rotten bananas.
 The user is able to interact with the app by uploading images or by showing the fruits to the web-camera.
 The app uses Web Speech API to make the experience more interactive and fun.

+*Warning!* As there's no fallback class like "a non-fruit object", please don't take it personally when the model classifies the photo of you as a rotten banana :sweat_smile: (this also applies to any object, that doesn't belong to the mentioned classed).

 **The application is available at:** https://fruitnet.herokuapp.com

 ### Dependencies